 I am making what has become known as an English workbench.
 I’m not sure why this term became popular, possibly it is down to Chris Schwartz in his Workbench book where he identifies three broad traditions in bench design: French (oblong table with a heavy top); English (thin planks on top, one or more aprons); Continental (French + gizmos).

-He is a bit snooty about the English design and, despite the fact that he makes it clear the traditions he identifies are very broad generalizations and cover a complex mongrel history, my patriotism was awakened and I resolved to make one myself.
-That’ll show him, I thought!
+He is a bit snooty about the English design and, patriotism stirred, I resolved to make one myself.

-Actually he does provide a lot of examples from English literature showing this type of design – most famously the one shown in Nicholson’s Mechanical Exercises (1812) – and many of us in the UK will have used something similar at school.
+Schwartz does provide some examples from English literature showing this type of design – most famously the one shown in Nicholson’s Mechanical Exercises (1812) – and many of us in the UK will have used something similar at school.

-The advantage of the design is it is relatively straightforward and you can make it with inexpensive and easily available timber (and you don’t need a lot of it).
-Finally if, like me, you are prepared to stump up £26 you get to follow along with the brilliant Richard Maquire as he tells you how to make it in this video series:
+The advantage of the design is it is relatively straightforward and you can make it with inexpensive and easily available timber.
+Also if, like me, you are prepared to stump up £26 you get to follow along with the brilliant Richard Maquire as he tells you how to make it in this video series.

 I popped over to the St Albans wood recycling centre and they had three boards of 8 1/2” x 1 3/4” pine.
 They were just under 12′ ft long – perfect as I only have room for a bench just under 6′ (you need 6 lengths – 3 for the top, 2 for the apron and 1 for the top rails).
 The rest of the bench can be built with 2×4, but I am using a scaffold board I already had.